 In order to ensure that your group meetings and events run as smoothly and as safely as possible, Diabetes UK asks groups to make a risk assessment before those meetings and events take place.
-We call this kind of risk assessment a SAFE Assessment.
-SAFE stands for Safe Activities for Everyone.
-It is essential that this SAFE Assessment takes place and that the hazards, risks and recordings of your findings are logged in our SAFE Assessment Form.
+It is essential that this Risk Assessment takes place and that the hazards, risks and recordings of your findings are logged in our Risk Assessment Form.

 We all manage risk every day and mostly we do it without thinking about it.
 For example, when crossing a road, you may look for the quickest route.
 However, your decision may be different if you are with a four-year-old child and decide to look for a pedestrian crossing.
 In making this decision you are thinking about the risk involved in an activity and deciding what action to take to reduce the risk.
-Risk assessment doesn't have to be complicated, but we do ask that you write it down using the SAFE Assessment Form to ensure that:
+Risk assessment doesn't have to be complicated, but we do ask that you write it down using the Risk Assessment Form to ensure that: